Why is this happening?

 For deputyship fee refunds, you will need to claim your refund by 4 October 2022.

-- Deputyship fee refunds – you can fill in the form online and email to them, or print it and send it back by post.
+You can fill in the form online and email it to the OPG, or print it and send it back by post.
 You’ll need to send proof of:

 - your name

 - your right to apply for the refund.

 You'll also need the details of the person who had the deputy.
 Gov.uk has more information on what you'll need to claim.